MY STORY: FROM 4’9” TO WORLD-RANKED

 But my story was just beginning.

-When I arrived home for the summer, it was as if a switch in my brain had been flipped.
+The second experience began when I arrived home for the summer, it was as if a switch in my brain had been flipped.
 Somewhere deep inside of me was a well of determination and drive that had, for some unknown reason, been squelched.
 And, as I began my summer conditioning program, all of the motivation came gushing out of me like Old Faithful.

-Literally from that moment on in my life, I have been a super motivated and driven.
+From that moment on in my life, I have been a super motivated and driven.
 And it was from that moment that I really began to pursue my dream of ski racing greatness.

 When I returned to Burke the following fall, the coaches saw that I was a different person.
 Where once I gave up when training got hard, they saw even more determination.
 Where once I was the last one on the hill and the first one off, they saw a complete turnaround.
 And the results started to come.
 I had my first breakthrough races on the national stage and rose to a top-40 national ranking by the end of the year.
 I wasn’t even close to being the best, but I was a lot closer than I had been the previous year.